buildpacks/spec/image_extension.md

 This document specifies the interface between a lifecycle program and one or more image extensions.

-The lifecycle program uses image extensions to generate Dockerfiles that can be used to select the runtime base image prior to buildpack builds.

 ## Table of Contents

 <!-- Using https://github.com/yzhang-gh/vscode-markdown to manage toc -->